 Congressman Bradley Byrne (R-AL) released the following statement announcing that the U.S. Department of Health and Human Services (HHS) will provide over 2.4 million masks to Alabama schools.

-Congressman Bradley Byrne (R-AL) issued the following statement after the U.S. Federal Aviation Authority (FAA) approved a grant of $5,371,831 to the City of Gulf Shores to construct an air traffic control tower facility at Jack Edwards National Airport.
+Congressman Bradley Byrne (R-AL) issued the following statement after the U.S. Department of Transportation awarded a grant of $5,371,831 to the City of Gulf Shores to construct an air traffic control tower facility at Jack Edwards National Airport.